swennemans/building-your-own-reactjs/build_basic_vdom/03-inspecting-our-vdom.md

 //DOM is updated
 ```

 Try it!
+What happens?
+Did you expect this?

 In some sense this is a little scary.
-Especially when we all heard about the great dangers of mutability.
+We've all heard (and experienced) the great dangers of mutability.
-But the `DOM` will do whatever it damn well pleases and we have to accept that.
-But on the other hand it's
+But the `DOM` will do whatever it damn well pleases and we have to work with that.
+And we do, it's
 actual pretty cool right?
 Our `vDOM` holds `vNodes` that have reference to the actual specific `DOM node`.
 This also
 means that we can do our magic on the `vDOM` and **only** update the relevant `DOM node`.
 It feels as if
-we have some power again 💪
+we have reclaimed the power and made the `vDOM` boss (again) 💪